imgntn/j360/README.md

 recording without removing the headset.
 This is useful for verifying stereo alignment and overall scene composition.

+### Adaptive Resolution

+Call `toggleAdaptiveResolution()` at runtime to enable an auto‑scaling mode.
+The library monitors frame timing and increases or decreases the capture resolution to maintain smooth rendering.
+When enabled slower hardware will drop down to lower resolutions while powerful machines will scale back up automatically.

 ### Live Streaming

 Call `startStreaming(url)` to send the canvas over WebRTC to a signaling server.